-flexiWAN can be installed manually from packages.
+flexiWAN can be installed manually from packages, however for best experience we recommend using flexiWAN image instead.
 The following steps are covered in this guide:

 Adding repository & Installation¶

 In order to install flexiWAN, simply add the flexiWAN repository and install the flexiWAN package by executing the following commands as root on your Ubuntu 18.04 shell.

 sudo curl -sL https://deb.flexiwan.com/setup | sudo bash -

 sudo apt-get install -y flexiwan-router

 The first command will add the flexiWAN key to the apt-key local database and flexiWAN repository to the apt-get.

 Second command installs the flexiWAN software itself, turning your device into flexiEdge device.

 Upon completing these two simple steps, flexiWAN is installed and flexiEdge is running.
 Next step is to run fwsystem_checker utility to fix software configuration issues and prepare the system for flexiEdge operation.

 The device can connect to flexiManage only after your organization token is installed.
 Token can be installed using local flexiEdge UI or via command line: